 Our last article by Celia Hsiao and Linda M. Richter present an overview of the influence of early development on children's cognitive and behavioral outcomes.
 The article is from South Africa, and it presents an examination of the growth, health, well-being, and educational progress of 167 young urban South African children who were part of a larger Birth to Twenty cohort study.
 This study also examined the role of family factors in moderating children's developmental outcomes during their first 5 years.
 Findings suggested that children with the poorest mental development at 1 year of age also had the poorest cognitive and behavioral outcomes at 5 years of age, yet higher levels of maternal education controlled the negative impacts of early developmental delay.
 The authors provide a discussion about the need for comprehensive interventions for infants and young children and their families in middle- and low-income countries in order to facilitate children's optimal potential.

-As always, I want to thank the authors for submitting their manuscripts to IYC and the reviewers who assisted in the editorial process.
-This issue contains articles from new authors, authors from the AUCD network, and authors from outside of the United States.
+As always, I would like to thank the authors for sharing their work with Infants & Young Children and the editors who helped with the editorial process.
+This issue contains three articles on work in countries other than the United States, articles from new authors, and articles from the AUCD network.

 Mary Beth Bruder, PhD